SW Snowbound is an extremely popular neutral white paint color. Read on for details about SW 7004 and to see pictures of it in real spaces!

 SNOWBOUND with Colored Trim

 We used SW Iron Ore for the French doors, stairs, and front door sidelights in this project, and the Snowbound offers the perfect backdrop.
-I also think it could be beautiful with deep blue or warm gray trim, doors, and windows.
+I also think it could be beautiful with navy blue or warm gray trim, doors, and windows.

-More Exterior and Interior Paint Color Ideas
+More Interior and Exterior Paint Color Ideas

 If you enjoyed this, be sure to check out these other paint color posts: